Advanced-computer-lab-2024/Rahhala/README.md

 Current Status: Beta
 - Minor navigation issues in user dashboards
 - Design inconsistencies being addressed
+- Payment not secure and does not support bank cards
+- no hotel or flight reservation functionality yet
-- Core functionality stable and operational
+- UI and UX to be improved

 ## 💻 Code Architecture